 Get clever with content

 Do you have a killer content strategy?
-Why not pitch the content as exclusives to relevant journalists before you take it live.
-If it doesn’t get picked up, it’s still a win for blog and social channels.
+Why not pitch the content as exclusives to relevant journalists before you take it live?
+If it does not get picked up, it is still a win for blog and social channels.
 If it does get picked up, publishing the same content is a no-no, but you can craft a follow-on piece and link to the published story to further boost your SEO.

 Engagement takes on a whole new meaning with PR and digital leading the way.
-Social media brings us closer to our audiences than ever before — it’s the perfect channel for sharing a good story, creating engaging content, bringing a brand to life and responding in real-time.
-If you’re a good social listener, you can also get great insights into the wants and needs of your community to understand the information, products or services they are looking for.
+Social media brings us closer to our audiences than ever before — it is the perfect channel for sharing a good story, creating engaging content, bringing a brand to life and responding in real-time.
+If you are a good social listener, you can also get great insights into the wants and needs of your community to understand the information, products or services they are seeking.

 Like all good relationships, digital and PR like to keep each other on their toes, and as their partnership evolves, so do we as communication professionals.
-Enjoy the journey and if you haven’t already, learn to love digital and data for a more strategic approach to PR.
+Enjoy the journey and if you have not already, learn to love digital and data for a more strategic approach to PR.